April 1st, 2015

 Detail from above image

 Visiting Samoa in 2014, I’m struck by the swathes of vegetation that rise, several storeys high, from the roadsides.
-Comprising one single species, Merremia Peltata, this fast-growing climbing vine with broad waxy leaves has smothered and killed more than 60% of Samoa’s native forest.
-The contours of the carpet of vines brought to mind the map’s oceanfloor contours, an inundation of vegetation, a palpable echo of the tsunami.
+Comprising one single species – Merremia Peltata – this fast-growing climbing vine with broad, waxy leaves has smothered and killed more than 60% of Samoa’s native forest.
+The contours of the carpet of vines recalls the contours of the ocean floor map.
+An inundation of vegetation.
+A palpable echo of the tsunami.

 January 31st, 2015